MicroBlocksCN/microblocks-site/data/markdown/setup-other-boards.md

 Firmware installation on ESP32 and ESP8266 boards can be tricky.

-Some boards require you to hold down the **Flash** or **Boot** button to the start the installation process.
+Some boards require you to hold down the **Flash** or **Boot** button to start the installation process.

 On other boards, firmware installation may fail randomly, not only with MicroBlocks but with other tools as well.